salat/salat/README.md

 ### Requires ScalaSig

-I hereby thank paulp for the wonderfully undocumented ScalaSig.
+I hereby thank EPFL for the wonderfully undocumented ScalaSig.
 Fortunately, its source code reads like a work of art and isn't hard to comprehend.
 Obviously, if the previous section hasn't ruled out Java support, this certainly does.